-Maria serves as the Project Associate for the Return to Freedom Project.
-In that role she provides support for NACDL’s historic efforts in the Return to Freedom Project by receiving, reviewing, and tracking requests from federal prisoners and their families applying for the many initiatives.
-She is responsible for maintaining webpages, drafting and editing documents, facilitating intra-departmental communication and managing applicant and volunteer outreach.
+Maria Singh Amezcua serves as the Project Associate for the Return to Freedom Project.
+In her role with the Return to Freedom Project, Maria receives, reviews, and tracks requests from people in prison and their families applying for the many initiatives in NACDL’s historic efforts to help those serving overly harsh sentences seek relief through compassionate release and clemency by recruiting, training, and supporting pro bono volunteer attorneys.
+She is responsible for maintaining webpages and resource libraries, drafting and editing documents and communications, and facilitating and managing applicant and volunteer outreach.

 Maria graduated from Arizona State University in May of 2019.
 She studied Philosophy (Morality, Politics, Law) and received certificates in Human Rights and Socio-Legal Studies.
 During her undergraduate career Maria completed an externship with the Mitigation Specialist at the Maricopa County Office of Public Defenders and worked as a File Clerk for a private immigration firm in Phoenix, Arizona.
 Since graduating, Maria has moved to Washington D.C. where she has started her career in criminal legal reform work first with FAMM then at NACDL.

 NACDL’s new Cross-Examination Trial Pack includes three of our best-selling Cross-Examination resources: “Damage Control: Situational Cross-Examination Techniques Trial Guide”, "Ultimate Cross 2.0: Audio Recordings & Written Materials" and "Sample Cross-Examination Questions."

 This masterful collection of cross-examination resources provide countless tips, techniques and strategies for a variety of criminal case-specific scenarios.
 Learn to cross-examine a variety of trial witnesses!